Kiryat Ata: History

-The Early Bronze Age site at Qiryat Ata has been extensively excavated since 1990, revealing stratified remains from the Neolithic, EB (=early Bronze Age), IB and EB II periods.
+The Early Bronze Age site at Kiryat Ata has been extensively excavated since 1990, revealing stratified remains from the Neolithic, EB (=early Bronze Age), IB and EB II periods.
 At Tell el ‘Idham remains from a continuous habitation from the early Bronze Age, through the Persian age down to the Roman era have been identified.

 Archaeologists Mordechai Aviam and Dan Barag (1935–2009) thought it to be the Capharatha (Καφαραθ᾽) mentioned by Josephus in the Lower Galilee, one of several views tentatively identified for the site.